kidwellj/BibDesk-MavericksTags/README.md

 to do:
 - two way sync to add any existing Mavericks tags back to BibDesk
 - could update to use jdberry's tag rather than kludgy Applescript

-## keywords2tags - script hook

-For use with BibDesk "Add File or URL" script hook.
-When adding a file to a publication in BibDesk, add the publication's keywords to the newly added file as Mavericks tags.

-limitations:
-- if you undo the add file operation in BibDesk, the tags are not removed from the added file

-## Tag Current Skim Document

-Displays the Maverick tags in the current Skim document and allows user to append additional tags.

-to do:
-- option to replace instead of append